hyperstack-org/hyperstack/docs/client-dsl/events-and-callbacks.md

 The notation `on(:click)` is short for passing a proc to a param named `on_click`.
 In general `on(:xxx)` will pass the given block as the `on_xxx` parameter in a Hyperstack component and `onXxx` in a JS component.

-All the built-in events and many React libraries follow the `on_xxx` (or `onXxx` in JS.)
+All the built-in events and many React libraries follow the `on_xxx` (or `onXxx` in JS) convention.
 However even if a library does not use this convention you can still attach the handler using `on('<name-of-param>')`.
 Whatever string is inside the `<..>` brackets will be used as the param name.

 Likewise the `fires` method is shorthand for creating a `Proc` param following the `on_xxx` naming convention:

 `fires :foo` is short for
-`param :foo, type: Proc, alias: :foo!`
+`param :on_foo, type: Proc, alias: :foo!`

 ### The `Event` Object